 Why Should Kids Learn to Swim?

 Not only is swimming fun to do and a great summertime social activity, but it is also a lifesaving one.
 According to Safekids.org, nearly 800 children in the United States drown each year, half of those under 5.
-Contrary to what many people believe, drowning is silent and is quick.
-That is why it is imperative that children and parents alike learn how to swim and also learn how to keep themselves and their loved ones safe around water.
+Contrary to what many people believe, drowning is silent and quick.
+That is why children and parents alike must learn how to swim and also learn how to keep themselves and their loved ones safe around water.

 Swimming classes for babies and children are great for teaching these lessons.
 When your child goes on to learn how to swim, it is more than just the backstroke or butterfly.
-It is true water safety lessons that can help them build confidence (in water and out) as well as keep them safe.
-Swimming is a lifelong skill that can help your child to save his or her own life someday.
+Actual water safety lessons can help them build confidence (in water and out) and keep them safe.
+Swimming is a lifelong skill that can help your child save their life someday.

 Do All Babies Love Water?

 Not all babies.
 Not at first.
-It depends on the child as some love being in the water while the others are not quite as comfortable.
+It depends on the child, as some love being in the water while others are not quite as comfortable.
 However, it changes as time goes on.

 Do Babies Even Need Swim Classes?
 They Can’t Even Walk!

-They can’t walk, but I think it is an excellent safety skill to learn whenever they are near water.
-I believe that it’s also crucial to learn swimming early for a variety of reasons and not have a fear toward the water.
+They can’t walk, but learning near water is an excellent safety skill.
+I believe that it’s also crucial to learn to swim early for a variety of reasons and not have a fear of the water.

 Watching Baby Swimming Class, Who is the Real Student – a Baby or the Parent?

 Believe it or not, both!
 Children learn to be safe around the water parents learn how to take care of their little ones in the water.